BRAMELOUP CHALET

 (click for separate page)

 The nearest people live 1.5 kilometers away in Frangy.
 The farm another kilometer up the track has been uninhabited for several years.
 The old farmer died in 2005.
 Vehicle access is difficult, with a kilometer of gravel road along a corn field and the national highway bypass around Frangy, before becoming a dirt track up the slope through the forest for 400 meters to my chalet.
 Even 4-wheel drive vehicles find it difficult in wet weather.
-Another forest track comes down from the hamlet of Quincy two kilometers away beyond the farms at the top of the hill.
-However a footbridge suspended on cables across the river means that I can walk to Frangy in 10 minutes.
-The forest track is frequently used by hikers, horseback riders and trail bikers (and illegally by the occasional motorbike or quad).
+Another rural track comes down from the hamlet of Quincy two kilometers away beyond the farms at the top of the hill.
+However the Brameloup Footbridge suspended on cables across the river means that I can walk to Frangy in 10 minutes.
+The rural track is frequently used by hikers, horseback riders and trail bikers (and illegally by the occasional motorbike or quad).

 The upper track coming down from the village of Quincy on the upper plateau is too steep and muddy or eroded for most vehicles.